Skip to main content

 About the author

-I have completed my B.A.LL.B (Hons.) from Law School, Banaras Hindu University in the year 2020.
-My specialization is in Intellectual Property Rights (IPR).
-I take active interest in philosophy, constitutional law, and everything that has a bearing upon the development of law.
-During my past years at law school, I have directed my academic writing towards the development of IPR laws, the amelioration of legal education & the legal profession, and re-envisioning environmental legal regime amongst other things.
-You may read about my activities below.
+I take an active interest in philosophy, constitutional law, and everything that has a bearing on the development of law.
+During my past years at law school, I have directed my academic writing towards developing IPR laws, ameliorating legal education & the legal profession, and re-envisioning the environmental legal regime, amongst other things.
+You may read about my other activities below.

 Journal Articles: